Planck 2015 results. XXIV. Cosmology from Sunyaev-Zeldovich cluster counts: Summary and discussion

-Tension between low redshift determinations of $\sigma_8$ and the \Planck\ primary CMB are not unique to the \Planck\ cluster counts.
-Among SZ cluster surveys, both SPT and ACT are in broad agreement with our findings, the latter depending on which SZ-mass scaling relation is used, as detailed in our 2013 analysis \citet{planck2013-p15}.
-And the new SPT cosmological analysis~\citep{bocquet2014} shows a significant shift between the cluster mass scale determined from the velocity dispersion or $Y_{\rm X}$ and what is needed to satisfy \Planck\ or WMAP9 CMB constraints \citep[e.g., Fig.~2][]{bocquet2014}.
+Tension between low redshift determinations of $\sigma_8$ and the \Planck\ primary CMB results are not unique to the \Planck\ cluster counts.
+Among SZ cluster surveys, both SPT and ACT are in broad agreement with our findings, the latter depending on which SZ-mass scaling relation is used, as detailed in our 2013 analysis \citep{planck2013-p15}.
+Furthermore the new SPT cosmological analysis~\citep{bocquet2014} shows a significant shift between the cluster mass scale determined from the velocity dispersion or $Y_{\rm X}$ and what is needed to satisfy \Planck\ or WMAP9 CMB constraints \citep[e.g., figure~2][]{bocquet2014}.
 In a study of the REFLEX X-ray luminosity function, \citet{boehringer2014} also report general agreement with our cluster findings.
-On the other hand, \citet{WtGIV} find the their X-ray cluster counts, when using the WtG mass calibration, match the primary CMB constraints. \cite{angrick2015} also find good agreement with the primary CMB constraints, fitting their X-ray temperature function with results from hydrodynamical simulations, and \cite{simet2015} recently measured $<M_{\rm X}/M_{\rm WL}>=0.66^{+0.07}_{-0.12}$ for the RBC X-ray galaxy cluster catalogue.
+On the other hand, \citet{WtGIV} find that their X-ray cluster counts, when using the WtG mass calibration, match the primary CMB constraints. \cite{angrick2015} also find good agreement with the primary CMB constraints, fitting their X-ray temperature function with results from hydrodynamical simulations, and \cite{simet2015} recently measured $<M_{\rm X}/M_{\rm WL}>=0.66^{+0.07}_{-0.12}$ for the RBC X-ray galaxy cluster catalogue.

 The situation is thus not yet satisfactory.
 It is unclear if these modest tensions arise from low-level systematics in the astrophysical studies, or are the first glimpse of something more important.
 The most obvious extension to the base $\Lambda$CDM model that could in principle reconcile the differences is a non-minimal sum of neutrino masses.
 This, unfortunately, does not provide such a straightforward solution.
-While it is true that adding neutrino mass does lower $\sigma_8$ relative to the base $\Lambda$CDM prediction from the primary CMB, it does so at the the cost of increasing tension in other parameters; for example, it lowers \Planck's already rather low value for the Hubble constant which is already lower than many direct estimates.
+While it is true that adding neutrino mass does lower $\sigma_8$ relative to the base $\Lambda$CDM prediction from the primary CMB, it does so at the the cost of increasing tension in other parameters; for example, it lowers \Planck's value for the Hubble constant which is already lower than many direct estimates.

-Figure~\ref{fig:comparisonwithprimarycmbpaper} highlights these points by showing constraints in the $(\OmM,\sigma_8)$- and the $(\Ho,\sigma_8)$-planes for each of the mass bias parameters.
-Adding variable neutrino mass relaxes constraints from the primary CMB (shaded contours, which are the same in all three pairs of panels) towards lower $\sigma_8$, but by simultaneously increasing $\OmM$ and decreasing $\Ho$.
-The remaining tension is mild in the case of the WtG mass prior, but more pronounced for the other two mass priors regardless of the neutrino mass.
+Figure~\ref{fig:comparisonwithprimarycmbpaper} highlights these points by showing constraints in the $(\OmM,\sigma_8)$- and $(\Ho,\sigma_8)$-planes for the CCCP mass bias parameter.
+Adding variable neutrino mass relaxes constraints from the primary CMB (shaded contours) towards lower $\sigma_8$, but while simultaneously increasing $\OmM$ and decreasing $\Ho$.
+And the tension remains pronounced, regardless of the neutrino mass.